sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 }
 ```

-This declares an "ambient module", which is a weaselly name for "my
+This declares an "ambient module", which is a pompous name for "my
 fake workaround module".
 It's designed for exactly this case, though,
 where you are overwhelmed by the amount of work you need to do and
 just want a way to fake it for a while.
 You can even put multiple